 your local summer fair's food.
 The CNE and PNE are both famous for their midway food and it gets more intense every year.
 Do a roundup of the new and noteworthy or the classics like the PNE's mini doughnuts

 - hidden gems in your neighbourhood that aren't on tourists' radar

-- dining in your city for the budget traveller
+- dining in your city on a budget

 - provincial roadside guides - if you travel a lot in your province or have one or two routes you take regularly, create a little guide of culinary stops - diners, fruit stands, markets, farm gates, wineries... the list goes on